MosesSupposes/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+    Git is a valuable tool for development teams because it makes collabortation and version control easy.
+Core features such as forking/ branching, issues, milestones, and watch, enables enhanced coordination and cohesion between teams -- even if they're remote!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up